luciebinder/ws-openness-2025/content/4_additional/quick_tutorial_ws.md

 ![Image of the settings under Branch.](../../static/save-branch.png)

-5. Click on "Action" and then "General" under "Code and automation".
+5. Click on "Action" and then "General" on the left side.

 ![Image of the menu on the left side.](../../static/actions-general.png)